Gnanamanickam/Streaming_data_pipeline/README.md

 ## Prerequisites

-* Install SBT to build the jar.
-* Terminal to SSH and SCP into VM to execute LogFileGenerator, Akka and Spark code using SBT .
+* JDK >= 1.8, sbt >= 1.5, Unix-based OS
-* AWS account to create a EC2 instance to run the files .
+* AWS account to create a EC2 instance to run the files.
-* Create a MSK cluster that enables you to build and run applications that use Apache Kafka to process streaming data.
+* Create MSK cluster that enables you to build and run applications that use Apache Kafka for streaming data.
-* Setup a AWS email service (SES) in your AWS account .
+* Setup AWS email service (SES) in your AWS account .
-* Install Kafka Server in local to execute the kafka Producer and Consumer in local machine .

 ## Installation